ihsoft/TimberbornModsUnity/Assets/VerticalPowerShaft/StaticFiles/ThunderstorePackage/README.md

 # Vertical Power Shafts

 This mod adds 4 new Power Shafts.
-These power shafts will allow you to transfer power vertically, but also completely dynamcily
+These power shafts will allow you to transfer power vertically, but also completely dynamically

-## Disclaimer!

-This plugin is currently only supported in the **experimental** version of Timberborn.

 ## How to use